 The repurchase pricing date is the date on which the fund determines the NAV applicable to the repurchase of securities.
-The repurchase pricing date must occur within fourteen days following the repurchase request deadline, or on the next business day if the fourteenth day is not a business day.
+The repurchase pricing date must occur within fourteen days following the repurchase request deadline, or on the next business day if the fourteenth day is not a business day[22].
 This fourteen-day period should allow fund managers to assess their liquidity needs in order to satisfy repurchase requests.

 The repurchase payment deadline is the date by which the fund must pay shareholders for any shares repurchased.
 The repurchase payment deadline must occur within seven days following the repurchase pricing date.
-On such date, the fund must pay shareholders one hundred percent of the repurchase proceeds in cash (i.e., no in-kind payments are permitted), less any redemption fee as discussed below.
+On such date, the fund must pay shareholders one hundred per cent of the repurchase proceeds in cash (i.e., no in-kind payments are permitted), less any redemption fee as discussed below[23].

-The following graphic illustrates the temporal requirements of an interval fund redemption:
+Figure 3 illustrates the required time line for an interval fund redemption: